<iframe src="https://www.googletagmanager.com/ns.html?id=GTM-M74D8PB" height="0" width="0" style="display:none;visibility:hidden">

 Overview

-When running the dsacls command in a PowerShell window with elevated permission, an error may be returned stating:
+1. When running the dsacls command in a PowerShell window with elevated permissions, an error may be returned stating:

 The term <term> is not recognized as the name of a cmdlet, function, script file, or operable program.